CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

-Lest there be any fornicator, or profane person, as Esau, who for one morsel of meat sold his birthright.
-For ye know how that afterward, when he would have inherited the blessing, he was rejected: for he found no place of repentance, though he sought it carefully with tears.
+For you know that afterward, when he wanted to inherit the blessing, he was rejected, for he found no place for repentance, though he sought it diligently with tears.
 (Hebrews 12:16,17)

-Now the sons of Reuben the firstborn of Israel, (for he was the firstborn; but forasmuch as he defiled his father’s bed, his birthright was given unto the sons of Joseph the son of Israel: and the genealogy is not to be reckoned after the birthright.
-(I Chronicles 5:1)
+Now the sons of Reuben the firstborn of Israel—he was indeed the firstborn, but because he defiled his father’s bed, his birthright was given to the sons of Joseph, the son of Israel, so that the genealogy is not listed according to the birthright; (I Chronicles 5:1)

 The Scriptures are being unsealed today.
 We have the knowledge of what it means to overcome and the power to confess our sins and be delivered from them.
 While such knowledge and power always have been available to Christians they are being emphasized in the present hour.

 It is entirely possible that our generation of saints has been chosen to be victorious, just as John the Baptist, apart from any works of righteousness on his part, was chosen to be the forerunner of Christ.